top of page

 Mr Ross, the manager of Waves for Change Liberia, watches over a lesson on relationship building and trust

 In the seaside town of Harper, southern Liberia, there was a young boy who, each morning as the town stirred, would already be on the beach.
 He would spend the rest of the day there, unclothed, looking for almonds to eat.
+He was what they called a community child, a child that sits on the periphery of his family and is cared for by the community.

 waves-for-change-liberia-surf-tourism